reduxjs/redux/docs/api/combineReducers.md

 # `combineReducers(reducers)`

-As your app grows more complex, you’ll want to split your [reducing function](../Glossary.md#reducer) into separate functions, each managing independent parts of the [state](../Glossary.md#state).
+As your app grows more complex, you'll want to split your [reducing function](../Glossary.md#reducer) into separate functions, each managing independent parts of the [state](../Glossary.md#state).

 The `combineReducers` helper function turns an object whose values are different reducing functions into a single reducing function you can pass to [`createStore`](createStore.md).